← All homes

 John W. (Jack) and Maureen West House

-902 York Street • Mid-Century Modern • Built 1957 • Architect: Design: Popular Mechanics DIY Home • Builder: Jack West
+902 York Street • Mid-Century Modern • Built 1957 • Builder: Jack West

 A mid-century modern home with unexpected flair, this 1957 residence blends practical design with striking original details—from crystal chandeliers to glitter ceilings—thoughtfully preserved through careful renovation.

-he modelled his floor plan, with some modifications, after one in the October 1956 Popular Mechanics magazine.
-When the current owners purchased the house from him in 2003, Mr. West personally handed over his copy of the magazine, his marked-up layout reflecting some of the changes he was planning, and made.
+The original owner, Jack West, built this house for his wife Maureen and their family in 1957.
+It is believed he modelled his floor plan, with some modifications, after a house plan featured in the October 1956 Popular Mechanics magazine.
+When the current owners purchased the house from him in 2003, Mr. West personally handed over his copy of the magazine, marked up to reflect the changes he planned (and ultimately made), adapting the design to suit the sloping site from the street front to the backyard.

 Although the house’s bones are mid-century modern, there are interior elements that introduce a touch of unexpected elegance: the light-switch to the right of the entrance, the double front entry doors, the original crystal chandeliers in the hallway and dining room, and the glitter ceilings in the front rooms.